 It is truly unfortunate that some of the Muslim intelligentsia and academics would feel so threatened by any discussion on this subject that it would incur a death penalty.

-For example in one of the great works that are praised by the Sufi Muslims, Qadi Iyad we find
+For example in one of the great works that are praised by the Sunni Muslims, the Maliki jurist Qadi Iyad says the following:

 He said about someone who said that the Qur’an is created, “He is an unbeliever, so kill him.”
 He said in the version of Ibn Nafi’, “He should be flogged and painfully beaten and imprisoned until he repents.”
 In the version of Bishr ibn Bakr at-Tinnisi we find, “He is killed and his repentance is not accepted.”
 (Qadi ‘Iyad Musa al-Yahsubi, Muhammad Messenger of Allah (Ash-Shifa of Qadi ‘Iyad), translated by Aisha Abdarrahman Bewley [Madinah Press, Inverness, Scotland, U.K. 1991; third reprint, paperback], p.
 419)